 Experimenting with light

-Today’s theme is experimental and nice Krista let us choose what we wanted so I went for an experiment of mine at the former St Vincent de Paul hospital (aka “grands voisins” until it disappears next Summer; sigh…) In the basement of one of the former hospital buildings there used to be a surgical block.
+This post is the revival of a 2017 post I wrote as part of the late and much regretted Friday photo challenge when its theme was experimental and Krista let us choose what we wanted.
+I then opted for an experiment of mine at the former St Vincent de Paul hospital (aka “grands voisins” which has now disappeared and been replaced with a real estate development; sigh…) In the basement of one of the former hospital buildings there used to be a surgical block.
 Christopher, a rather nice and excentric American guy, was our host.
 He is the fourth eye of the “4ème oeil” photo artists foursome.
 He is the one stepping on the roll of paper.
 Behind him was Christophe, a — no less excentric — French photographer who had hired the studio too.
 I had decided to go there to experiment with portraits.
 I have neither enough space nor kit to do that at my office.